XenonJ/Ray_Tracer_OpenGL/README.md

 ## Implementation Details
 1. Ray Marching Volumetric Clouds
+> + Generate 3D noise from the 2D-tiled map
+> + Use adaptive stepsize for implementing the LOD
+> + Add margin detect to naturalize the clouds near the edge of cloud box
+> + Customize your own cloud with the interactive panel!!!

 2. Triangular Mesh Rendering
 > + calculating triangular mesh with xml scene graph, or read form ply file